FastLongSpeech: Enhancing Large Speech-Language Models for Efficient Long-Speech Processing: Analysis

 After investigating the impact of various components in FastLongSpeech, we conduct analyses on the inference efficiency across different methods.
 To quantify this efficiency, we employ the TFLOPs metric, which measures the average number of floating-point operations (FLOPs) across the entire dataset and is calculated using calflops\footnote{\url{https://github.com/MrYxJ/calculate-flops.pytorch}} tool.
 For long-speech scenarios, we incorporate average runtime as an additional efficiency indicator, which is measured in seconds.
 Table \ref{efficiency} and \ref{long_efficiency} present the results of inference efficiency experiments, which are obtained on NVIDIA L40.

 In short-speech tasks, our approach demonstrates performance comparable to vanilla Qwen2-Audio while requiring only half the computational resources.
 When the allocated computational resources are increased, we can achieve better results.
 Notably, the computational costs decrease as the compression ratio increases.
 This not only demonstrates the better efficiency of our model but also highlights its ability to balance generation quality and inference efficiency.

 The advantages of our method become even more pronounced in long-speech tasks, where our method achieves better generation quality than NTK-ROPE, with a 70\% reduction in runtime and a 60\% decrease in computational costs.
+Compared to the cascaded method, it even achieves a speedup of more than sevenfold, underscoring its substantial efficiency advantage for processing long-form speech.
 This further shows the effectiveness of our method in handling long-speech inputs.
-For spoken dialogue understanding and emotion recognition tasks, please refer to the Appendix \ref{vanilla_methods} and \ref{meld_section}.
+For spoken dialogue understanding, emotion recognition and speech information retrieval tasks, please refer to the Appendix \ref{vanilla_methods} and \ref{meld_section}.